 Pick the best Samsung monitor for you

 While the Samsung M7 is great for most, gamers will want to check out the Samsung CRG9 Curved Gaming Monitor.
 You'll enjoy a QHD resolution, and the size alone makes it equivalent to having dual 27-inch QHD monitors side-by-side.
-The CRG9 features a 120Hz refresh rate, and is compatible with AMD's FreeSync technology, making this a perfect pairing with those who are using the best graphics cards.
+The CRG9 features a 120Hz refresh rate and is compatible with AMD's FreeSync technology, making this a perfect pairing with those using the best graphics cards.
 Samsung has even packed a picture-by-picture into the CRG9, so you can actually treat this single monitor as a dual-monitor setup.